 It is impossible to commit sin in ignorance, for it is the knowledge of sin that

-makes sin utterly sinful (Rom 7-13).
-We sin on purpose, so to forgive only the
+makes sin sinful (Rom 7-13).
+We sin on purpose, so to only forgive the

 sins committed in ignorance would seem a very narrow band indeed.
-However, part
+However, an

-of God’s grace is that He sees us as ignorant; this is why He is able to
+of God’s grace involves the fact that He sees us as ignorant; this is why He

 forgive us.
 The full knowledge of sin speaks of spiritual sins.
 The sins of the

-Pharisees who crucified Jesus knowing that He was their Messiah is an example of
+religious leaders of Israel who had Jesus crucified knowing He was their Messiah is an example of

-spiritual sins committed in full knowledge of the truth.
+spiritual sins that are committed in full knowledge of the truth.
 All sin has an eroding

-effect on our faith, but some sins effectively sacrifice our faith in Jesus;
+effect on our faith, but some sins are resolved to actually sacrifice our faith,

-this is the sin of blasphemy against the Holy Spirit.
-The Pharisees did this
+the sin of blasphemy against the Holy Spirit.
+The Pharisees had Jesus crucified

 from God's forgiveness.
-Anybody who would crucify Jesus Christ would in effect
+Anybody who would crucify Jesus Christ has

-exempt himself from eternal life.
-There was no repenting from that, for their
+exempted himself from eternal life.
+There is no repenting from that, for their

 Heb 9,8-28